 Winslow Manufacturing Company

-Winslow digital clocks were unique in that instead of using rolling wheels, the numbers were on a series of flat metal discs, allowing for an unusually slim case.
+This arrangement, first used in Winslow digital clocks, allowed for an unusually slim case.
 Also unusual was that Winslow’s cases were made of Catalin, an early plastic capable of achieving extremely rich colors.
 Supposedly, many colors were offered but so far I have seen only white (which, with Catalin, when exposed to UV light, turns butterscotch) and a marbleized walnut color.
 Due to the case design, Winslow clocks typically develop cracks but if one is lucky they are not visible from the front.

 Interesting trivia: (1) The Winslow mechanism made a second appearance in a wooden cased model called the Telometer.
-(2) Jim Linz’ Telechron book shows a patent for a flat disc digital clock, seemingly the basis for the Winslow.
-(3) A curious and surprising (at least it was to me) feature of the Winslow mechanism is that the minute disc turns in the opposite direction from the other two discs.
+(2) A curious and surprising (at least it was to me) feature of the Winslow mechanism is that the minute disc turns in the opposite direction from the other two discs.

 M.M.
 Gottlieb Associates (Telometer)